I see a lot of misunderstandings about legs training in soccer and other team sports, as well as in track & field.

 “The Importance of Impulse – Getting stronger is critical for acceleration, as again, ground contact times are longer and the muscles have more time to generate force.
 But at top end speed for a 40, 60, or a 100 yard/meter dash, you have minimal time to generate force, and this is why impulse is so important.
 To improve impulse you need a shift in your mindset with regards to the weight room.
 Max strength work is great for getting strong and helping with acceleration, but we need something more to improve impulse and force production at high speeds.
 If an athlete needs to improve their top-end speed, you can focus more of your training time on reactivity and elastic properties (plyos and jumps) versus heavy strengthening exercises in the weight room.
 Plyometrics and jumps of all varieties put a greater focus on the tendons, reactivity, and utilizing the stretch shortening cycle.
 Strength training in the gym, on the other hand, puts more of a focus on the muscles and pure strength.
 Furthermore, single-leg bounds can have an immediate carryover to sprinting performance, as they force the athlete to create force quickly.
 While you may not want to use these methods year-round, a cycle or two of reactive and explosive work prior to camp may be hugely beneficial for the overall explosiveness and top-end speed or your athletes.” – Mike Robertson (2014)

-You can make some combinations in training, for example a few reps of max front squat – than immediately some very short and fast specific movement after squats (some action with a ball) on the field, everything with the aim of producing PAP effect (post activation potentiation).
+You can make some combinations in training, for example a few reps of max front squat (or resisted sprint) – then immediately some very short and fast specific movement after squats (some action with a ball – no resistance) on the field, everything with the aim of producing PAP effect (post activation potentiation).
 You must master the BASICS first because PAP training is highly technically demanding!
 Actually, you need to master basics and strengthen enough overall body before starting with technique FIRST of almost any exercise mentioned above!

 Remember, first move well – then you can move often and “strong” because: “Your brain is too smart to allow you to have full horsepower in a bad body position.
 It’s called muscle inhibition.” – Gray Cook